icrRick/icrRick/README.md

    💬 *"Single Page Application using AngularJS and Bootstrap 5.
 Integrated with a mock API for dynamic product/category management and an admin feature for CRUD operations."*

 - ☕ [Coffee Management Software (Java Swing)](https://github.com/icrRick/JavaSwing_CoffeManagement)
-   💬 *"A desktop application developed with Java Swing for managing orders, inventory, and revenue in a coffee shop setting."*
+   💬 *"A desktop application developed with Java Swing for simple managing orders, inventory, and revenue in a coffee shop setting."*